The labeled statement can be used with break

 A JavaScript statement. break

-can be used with any labeled statement, and continue
+can be used within any labeled statement, and continue

-You can use a label to identify a loop, and then use the break
+You can use a label to identify a statement, and later refer to it using a break

 or continue